DwarakP/India-investor-dashboard/README.md

-I am creating a dshboard of my investments
+I am creating a dashboard of my investments
+To view the alpha generated against the benchmark